-Slavin Management Consultants has been retained by the City Council of Mount Dora, Florida to assist in the recruitment, hiring, and orientation of a new City Manager.
+Slavin Management Consultants has been retained by the City This growth is also felt in the northern portion of Lake County Council of Mount Dora, Florida to assist in the recruitment, hiring, and orientation of a new City Manager.
 This profile has been developed after consultation with the Mayor and City Council.
 The City Council is unified in its objective to hire a highly-qualified professional based on the interpersonal and professional qualities and skills desired for the position.